Green Island, Saba

-Green Island is a little uninhabited islet about 250 metres north of the Caribbean island of Saba, and is part of the Dutch special municipality of Saba.
+Green Island is a small uninhabited islet about 250 metres north of the Caribbean island of Saba, and is part of the Dutch special municipality of Saba.
 It measures about 40 by 60 metres.

-The island is being used by bridled terns, sooty terns, and brown noddies for breeding.
+The island is used by bridled terns, sooty terns, and brown noddies for breeding.
 There was a sulphur mine on the main island across from Green Island.
 In the 1870s, the two islands were connected by a cable in order to provide access to the mines.
 The island is being used as a diving site.